 Drug combinations.
 Drugs are being used in combination to treat Waldenstrom’s macroglobulinemia:

-- Bortezomib, dexamethasone, and rituximab are being studied in combination to treat Waldenstrom’s macroglobulinemia.
+Bortezomib, dexamethasone, and rituximab recently has been shown to be an active combination to treat Waldenstrom’s macroglobulinemia.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current Waldenstrom’s macroglobulinemia treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current Waldenstrom’s macroglobulinemia treatments to improve patients’ comfort and quality of life.

 Looking for More about the Latest Research?